 The 400-page, hardcover collector’s book brings all 22 years of the event to life through stunning photographs, stories and statistics.

-Secure your copy – click HERE to pre-order from the V8 Sleuth Bookshop!
+Secure your copy – click HERE to order from the V8 Sleuth Superstore!

 The Kiwi is now the fourth driver to win three championship races in a row at Bathurst having taken last October’s Great Race alongside Garth Tander.